Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/README.md

 ### BUGS

+During development I came across a couple of annoying UI bugs mainly and a small typo that broke the entire checkout application.

+#### Underindented block of code

+While testing all checkout functionality I realised that somehow when adding multiple books to an order for example 2 you would be charged for these by stripe which is correct, however when looking at the order confirmation I realised that you would only recieve one item.
+After banging my head against a wall for hours I contacted tutor support, after looking at the code for a good 45 minutes we found out that
+I had underindented the code that would add x number of books to an order.
+A quick tab later and everything was fixed.

+#### Profile dropdown not being clickable

+While testing I noticed that the profile dropdown menu would hide behind the glassmorphism styling I had chosen to use.
+Somehow the z-index wouldn't change for this specific element.
+That made me make the decision to add a modal to the profile app so that it would be centered in the middle of the page to prevent all these issues all together.

 ### Unfixed Bugs

-The footer remains the bane of my existence since starting this since I can never get it right the way I want it to look.
-In future version I would focus on making it look good.
+The footer remains the bane of my existence since starting this program since I can never get it right the way I want it to look.
+In future versions I would focus on making it look good.

 ## Deployment